UCLALibrary/pt-tools/README.md

     pt mv -a [/path/to/ID.tgz] [ID]

-## rm
+## pt rm

-Rm is a rm-like tool that can delete things from within a Pairtree object or remove a Pairtree object altogether.
+Pt rm is a rm-like tool that can delete things from within a Pairtree object or remove a Pairtree object altogether.
 There is also the ability to delete files and directories in the object as long as the subpath to that file or directory is provided.

 The basic command is